 Under the chair’s guidance, the panel examined the assumptions and methodology used for the 2017 valuation, and submitted a report of its findings in September 2018.

-Since February 2019, the JEP has been working on a second report, looking at the valuation process and governance, and considering the long-term sustainability of the scheme.
-It is expected to report by the end of 2019.
+During 2019, the JEP worked on a second report, looking at the valuation process and governance, and considered the long-term sustainability of the scheme.
+This was published in December 2019.

 What is the Pensions regulator?

 The Pensions Regulator (TPR) is the UK regulator of workplace pension schemes.
 It is the public body that makes sure that employers put their staff into a pension scheme and pay money into it.
 It also ensures workplace pension schemes are run properly so that people can save safely for their retirement.